totomo/RxSwiftSample/Carthage/Checkouts/RxSwift/Documentation/GettingStarted.md

 ### `rx_observeWeakly`

-`rx_observeWeakly` has somewhat slower then `rx_observe` because it has to handle object deallocation in case of weak references.
+`rx_observeWeakly` has somewhat slower than `rx_observe` because it has to handle object deallocation in case of weak references.

 It can be used in all cases where `rx_observe` can be used and additionally